united-security-providers/usp-core-waap-killercoda/usp-core-waap-fp-intro/step2/info.md

 * Inspect the USP Core WAAP logs
 * Reconfigure the USP Core WAAP instance to eliminate (or mitigate) false positives
-* Check the logs to verify false positive are gone
+* Check the logs to verify false positives are gone

 ### Inspect the USP Core WAAP logs